Coronavirus: Bins and recycling

 Kerbside Household Waste and Recycling Bin Collections (including pink sacks and assisted lifts)

-We anticipate this new way of working will take time to settle and will likely slow us down.
+We anticipate this new way of working will likely slow us down.
 Please present your bin by 7:30am on the morning of collection.
 If your bin is not emptied on the scheduled pick up day, please leave it presented at the collection point so we are able to return on another day to empty any bins we have been unable to collect.

 With many of us now working from home, the additional cars parked on streets are causing some access issues for our bin lorries.
 We ask that you please park in a courteous location on your bin collection day.